 The WNY Women’s Foundation supports programs, legislation and initiatives that empower women and promote economic opportunity and gender equity.

-Facilitated Enrollment Child Care Subsidies: This program, available to working families making 200%-275% FPL, was expanded to Erie County in 2016, thus expanding supports available for low-income working parents.
+Facilitated Enrollment Child Care Subsidies: This program, available to working families making under 275% of the federal poverty level, was expanded to Erie County in 2016, thus expanding supports available for low-income working parents.